So you’re looking to get a bike computer and have decided to go with Wahoo. And now the question is;

 7. Third Party App Integration

-Another nice feature of the Elemnt is their integration with many third party fitness apps.
-This includes the popular Strava, as well as MapMyRide, RideWithGPS, Best Bike Split, and Komoot, among others.
+Another nice feature of the Elemnt is its integration with many third-party fitness apps.
+This includes the popular Strava and MapMyRide, RideWithGPS, Best Bike Split, and Komoot, among others.

 Let’s take a look at what each one does.